Cultural impact of Michael Jackson: Global media

-Michael Jackson's impact has been well-documented by global media, statistical lists and entertainment outlet op-eds.
+Michael Jackson's impact has been well-documented by global media outlets, statistical lists, and entertainment outlets' op-eds.
 Google Search using PageRank algorithm includes Michael Jackson among the 100 most Googled terms ever between 2003 to 2022, being one of a few persons to be included on the list along with technology and natural events.
 Branded titles including but not limited to "The King of Pop", "Biggest Pop Star" factor him as one of the most influential musical artists based on his sales, impact and acclaim.
 Particular descriptions by economic researchers and cultural journalists have also been detailed in various countries.
-Such titles, rankings and achievements in both English and non-English languages include:
+Such titles, rankings, and achievements in both English and non-English languages include: